6 information to replace bearing

 -Tapered

-Sleeve bearings, also known as bushings, are used in a wide variety of applications requiring rotation or linear motion.They come in a range of materials, such as:
+Sleeve bearings, commonly referred to as bushings, are utilized in a number of applications where rotation or linear motion is necessary.They come in a range of materials, including:

 -Bronze